 That which we follow doesn’t seem to matter;

 And the silly flies they have caught,

 It needs no broom miraculous to shatter.

 Or love, or hate, or anger, or compassion;

 Without you I can do,

 And I think you’ll very soon be out of fashion.

 As for me, I can’t imagine discussing utilitarianism or metaphysics with my grandmothers.
-Yet it doesn’t sound like discussing anything with Russell’s grandmother was much fun.
+Yet it doesn’t sound like discussing anything with Russell’s grandmother wasn’t much fun.